Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ````

 ## Generate the Components
-1. From the project directory, use the Entando CLI to add a basic microservice configuration to the project:
+1. From the project directory, use the Villanova CLI to add a basic microservice configuration to the project:
 ```shell
 cd YOUR-PROJECT-NAME
 ent bundle ms add conference-ms --stack=spring-boot
 ```

-2. From the `conference-ms` directory, use the Entando Blueprint (powered by JHipster) to generate the `conference-ms` microservice:
+2. From the `conference-ms` directory, use the Villanova Blueprint (powered by JHipster) to generate the `conference-ms` microservice:
 ```shell
 cd microservices/conference-ms
 ent jhipster --blueprints entando